 |

-The band's second recording continues to expand the band's extensive
+The band's second recording continued to expand the band's extensive

 repertoire.